Why US Brokerage Accounts of American Expats are Being Closed (2017)

 Introduction: Banking Service Restrictions Present New Problem for Americans Abroad

 Americans abroad are being informed by U.S. banks and brokerage firms with increasing frequency that their accounts have been restricted or even closed due to their status as non-U.S. residents.
-These actions are being taken by a broad range of U.S. financial institutions and notably include Morgan Stanley, Fidelity, Edward Jones, UBS Merrill Lynch and Wells Fargo.
+These actions are being taken by a broad range of U.S. financial institutions and notably include Morgan Stanley, Fidelity, Merrill Lynch and Wells Fargo.
 This follows on the heels of widespread action by non-U.S. financial institutions to revoke and refuse services to expat Americans as a result of the Foreign Account Tax Compliance Act (FATCA).
 Consequently, Americans abroad find it increasingly difficult to locate banking and investment services both in the U.S. and abroad.
 Even where they remain welcome as clients, the range of services and product availability is typically restricted.

 This Thun Research article briefly discusses reasons behind brokerage account restrictions and proposes solutions for frustrated U.S. expat investors.
 Please also view the American Expat Account Closure webinar for more information on this topic.

 Why are Expat Brokerage Accounts Being Closed?

 The global financial regulatory landscape is dramatically changing.
 FATCA imposes significant new compliance burdens on non-U.S. financial institutions with U.S. clients.
 As a result, many non-U.S. financial institutions now simply refuse to service U.S. persons.
 Unfortunately, U.S. financial institutions are following suit due to FATCA and other considerations.
 There have been stories about Morgan Stanley closing American expat accounts, Merrill Lynch placing restrictions on non-resident accounts, and other banks with similar new policies on expat accounts.

 Among U.S. financial institutions, account restrictions differ between firms.
-Some firms are closing all accounts for non-U.S. residents (Edward Jones and Ameriprise); while other firms are only restrict services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S residents who wish to remain clients.
+Some firms are closing all accounts for non-U.S. residents; while other firms are only restrict services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S residents who wish to remain clients.
 Bans on purchasing U.S. mutual funds by non-residents, including Americans citizens, are now the norm.
 These new restrictions affect bank accounts, brokerage accounts, and retirement accounts (IRAs and 401ks).